-The interest rate risk is deemed to be minimal as the cash are held in fixed interest rate term deposit and therefore changes in variable rates does not affect the interest earned on these term deposit.
-Interest earned on non-term deposit account are minimal.
+The interest rate risk is deemed to be minimal as the cash is held in fixed interest rate term deposits and therefore changes in variable rates does not affect the interest earned on these term deposits.
+Interest earned on non-term deposits account are minimal.